Skip to content

 If you’ve hung onto an email account from the dawn of the Internet, you may find that no matter how many times you’ve marked a domain as “spam,” it still worms its way into your inbox.

-However, service providers such as Gmail utilize the most current form of MX records and have excellent filters for spam.
+However, service providers such as Gmail utilize the most current form and have excellent filters for spam.

 Ensure backup servers: